 - Areas of interest to our judges are originality, creativity, Innovation, grammar, punctuation and thoroughness.

-Eight teachers in Franklin, Granville, Johnston, Vance and Wake counties were awarded a 2016 Classroom Technology grant.
-The total amount of grant monies awarded is $19,269.00.
-This year’s winners are:
+Ten teachers in Durham, Franklin, Granville, Johnston, Nash and Wake counties were awarded a 2020 Classroom Technology grant.
+The total amount of grant monies awarded is $23,643.50

-The funds for the Classroom Technology grants come from WEMC members who agree to round up their light bill to the nearest whole dollar through the Operation RoundUp program.
+The funds for the Classroom Technology grants come from WEMC members who agree to round up their light bill to the nearest whole dollar through the WE Care Program.
 For example, if the bill is $190.91 – the bill will be rounded up 9 cents to $191.00.
 These pennies add up to major dollars.

-Wake Electric is a non-profit electric utility serving over 42,000 members in parts of Durham, Franklin, Granville, Johnston, Nash, Vance, and Wake counties.
+Wake Electric is a non-profit electric utility serving over 49,000 consumers in parts of Durham, Franklin, Granville, Johnston, Nash, Vance, and Wake counties.